 Racquet Sport Scoring

 Racquet sports have a pretty rigid standard for scoring conventions.
-In these sports, which includes tennis, badminton, ping pong, and more, a point is scored when the other team cannot return the objective (i.e. tennis ball, shuttlecock, etc.).
-On the other hand, an offending team can give the defending team a point if they hit the objective out of bounds.
-These sports usually have no time limit, rather there is a score to be achieved to win, as opposed to basket/net sports, where time is a factor.
-I would include volleyball in this group because, even though there are no racquets, it has the exact idea of scoring that identifies with this group.
+In these sports, a point is scored when the other team cannot return the objective (i.e. tennis ball, shuttlecock, etc.).
+However, players/teams can also win a point if the opponent hits the ball or shuttlecock out of bounds.
+Racquet sports are often played against an opponent individually or in teams of two, known as singles and doubles matches.
+These sports usually have no time limit; rather, there is a score to be achieved to win, as opposed to basket/net sports, where time is a factor.

 Target Sport Scoring